zootella/cold3/README.md

 Running locally in development mode, API code can access them the same way, at `process.env.TOKEN_SECRET_1`.

 To get them in a component, you have to do more.
-Add a section to *nuxt.config.tx*:
+Add a section to *nuxt.config.ts*:

 ```
   runtimeConfig: {